Rhythm-shahane/Trend-Pulse/Installation.md

 ## 🏗️ **How It's Built**

-Trend Pulse is built with these core frameworks and modules:
+Stock Prediction  is built with these core frameworks and modules:

 - **Streamlit** - To create the web app UI and interactivity
 - **LSTM** - To build the Long Short Term Memory model